-If you are a pothos admirer, you have probably heard of the Pearls and Jade Pothos.
-This type of pothos plant is a bit different from the more frequently seen Golden Pothos.
-The Pearls and Jade pothos has smaller leaves and unique variegation of green and cream colors.
+If you are a Pothos plant admirer, you have probably heard of the Pearls and Jade Pothos.
+This type of pothos plant is a bit different from the more frequently seen Golden Pothos or Marble Queen Pothos.
+The Pearls & Jade Pothos has smaller leaves and unique variegation of green and cream colors with small flecks of green in the cream color sections of the leaf.
 Many who pick up their first Pearls and Jade Pothos plant notice there are some differences in caring for this variety and one of those differences is the growth rate.
 Often the most common question asked is if Pearls and Jade Pothos are slow-growing plants.

 Are Pearls and Jade Pothos Slow Growing Plants?